Sweet Dew incident: Executions of Li Xun, his associates, and other chancellors

 Meanwhile, Zheng Zhu, unaware of Li Xun's actions and still acting on the original plan, had taken his guards and departed Fengxiang.
-When he got to Fufeng (扶風, in modern Baoji), the magistrate of Fufeng County, Han Liao (韓遼), became aware of Zheng's plan, and therefore refused to supply him and fled to Wugong (武功, in modern Xianyang).
+When he got to Fufeng (扶風, in modern Baoji), the magistrate of Fufeng County, Han Liao (韓遼), became aware of Zheng's plan and therefore refused to supply him and fled to Wugong (武功, in modern Xianyang).
 When Zheng received news that Li Xun had failed, he returned to Fengxiang.
-His subordinate Wei Hongjie (魏弘節) suggested to him that he kill the eunuch monitor of Fengxiang, Zhang Zhongqing (張仲卿), and a number of officers, but Zheng, terrified, did not know what to do.
-At the same time, Qiu had an edict in Emperor Wenzong's name delivered to Zhang ordering Zhang to act against Zheng.
-Zhang initially also was not sure how to act, but under suggestion from the officer Li Shuhe (李叔和), Zhang invited Zheng to a feast.
-Li Shuhe gave Zheng's guards food and drink, and then, at the feast, while Zheng was not paying attention, killed and decapitated him.
-He then had Zheng's guards, Zheng's household, and a large number of Zheng's staff members, slaughtered.
-Zhang had Li Shuhe deliver Zheng's head to Chang'an, and Li Shuhe arrived there on December 20 – where, on December 19 the eunuchs had readied the troops in case of an attack by Zheng, causing much panic in the people of Chang'an.
+His subordinate Wei Hongjie (魏弘節) suggested to him that he kill the eunuch monitor of Fengxiang, Zhang Zhongqing (張仲卿), and several officers, but Zheng, terrified, did not know what to do.
+At the same time, Qiu delivered an edict in Emperor Wenzong's name to Zhang, ordering Zhang to act against Zheng.
+Zhang was initially not sure how to act, but under the suggestion from the officer Li Shuhe (李叔和), Zhang invited Zheng to a feast.
+Li Shuhe gave Zheng's guards food and drink, and then, at the feast, while Zheng was not paying attention, he killed and decapitated him.
+He then had Zheng's guards, Zheng's household, and a large number of Zheng's staff members slaughtered.
+Zhang had Li Shuhe deliver Zheng's head to Chang'an, and Li Shuhe arrived there on December 20 – where, on December 19, the eunuchs had readied the troops in case of an attack by Zheng, causing much panic in the people of Chang'an.
 Only after Zheng's head was hung on Xing'an Gate was it said that the people were calmed somewhat.
 Also on December 20, Han Yue was captured, and on December 21, Han was executed.

 Aftermath

 After the incident, the eunuchs, led by Qiu Shiliang and Yu Hongzhi, controlled the political scene completely for some time.
 When the six eunuchs who were almost forced to commit suicide returned to Chang'an, Tian Yuancao claimed that he was ready to slaughter the officials, and this led to another major panic at Chang'an.
-Only after Li Shi and the general Chen Junshang (陳君賞) remained calm were the people calmed.
+The people calmed only after Li Shi and General Chen Junshang (陳君賞) remained calm.

 In spring 836, the military governor of Zhaoyi Circuit (昭義, headquartered in modern Changzhi, Shanxi), Liu Congjian, submitted a harshly worded accusation against the eunuchs, claiming that the chancellors were innocent and that the eunuchs were guilty of grievous crimes.
-The eunuchs initially tried to placate Liu by having him bestowed with high honors, but he continued to submit accusations against them, particularly against Qiu.
+The eunuchs initially tried to placate Liu by bestowing high honors on him, but he continued to submit accusations against them, particularly against Qiu.
 It was said that only after Liu's accusations did the eunuchs become somewhat apprehensive and allow Emperor Wenzong, Li Shi, and Zheng Tan some ability to govern.
-Still, it was said that after the Sweet Dew Incident, for almost the rest of Tang dynasty's history, the eunuchs were in firm control of the government, determining the successions of emperors.
+Still, it was said that after the Sweet Dew Incident, for almost the rest of the Tang dynasty's history, the eunuchs were in firm control of the government, determining the successions of emperors.